temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 last_update:
   date: 2023-03-01
 title: Build a subscription workflow with Temporal and Python

-description: In this tutorial, we will tour all of the Workflow APIs you should know, primarily Signals, Queries, by building a realistic monthly subscription payments Workflow that can be canceled.
+description: In this tutorial, we will tour all the Workflow APIs you should know, primarily Signals, Queries, by building a realistic monthly subscription payments Workflow that can be canceled.
 image: /img/temporal-logo-twitter-card.png
 ---

 ## Introduction

-This tutorial focuses on implementing an email subscription application with Temporal's Workflows, Activiites, and Queries.
+This tutorial focuses on implementing an email subscription application with Temporal's Workflows, Activities, and Queries.

 ### Goals